web3skeptic/sdk-v2/packages/runner/README.md

 # @circles-sdk/runner

-Contract runner implementations for executing blockchain operations with the Circles SDK.
+Safe multisig wallet integration for executing blockchain operations with the Circles SDK.

 ## Overview

-This package provides contract runner implementations that handle transaction signing and execution.
-Contract runners abstract away the details of how transactions are signed, allowing you to easily switch between different signing methods (private key, hardware wallet, etc.).
+This package provides the `SafeContractRunner` implementation for executing transactions through Safe multisig wallets.
+It handles transaction batching, signing, and confirmation, making it easy to interact with Circles protocol using Safe wallets.

 ## Installation